finos/rune-dsl/documentation/rosetta-modelling-component.md

 ```
 engineSystem string (1..1)
   [synonym CONDITIONAL_SET_TO_EXAMPLE_6
-    set to "COMBUSTION" when "engineDetail->fuelDetail->combustible" = "Gasoline",
+    set to "Combustion" when "engineDetail->fuelDetail->combustible" = "Gasoline",
-    set to "ELECTRIC" when "engineDetail->fuelDetail->combustible" = "Electricity",
+    set to "Electric" when "engineDetail->fuelDetail->combustible" = "Electricity",
-    set to "DEFAULT"]
+    set to "Default"]
 ```

 ##### Set When Mapping